Acute herniated disc pain describes severe symptoms which come on fast and often without warning.

 There may truly be no relief from the worst acute episodes and even powerful pain medications are not strong enough to deaden the torment of some back and neck pain conditions.

-Once again, I can definitely confirm the truth of this
+Once again, I can definitely confirm the truth of this statement 100%.

 Remember, most herniated discs do not cause lasting pain, so you must try to be patient and wait out the acute stage of the condition.
 Severe pain rarely lasts more than a few days to a few weeks and might resolve quickly in some patients.